Gahill1826/Laboratory-of-Neuroimaging/README.md

 LONI Pipeline Notable Workflow Features: http://pipeline.loni.usc.edu/learn/quick-start/
 - Building or using pre-built modules
 - Connecting modules (Inputs on top, Outputs on bottom) (Initial checking prevents file types from connecting to number type parameters)
-- Smartline (dragging output to input): Automatic file conversion tool enabling connection between different image formats.
-EG. Analyze Image (.img), NIFT (nii), or MINC (mnc)
+- Smartline: Automatic file conversion tool, enabling connection between different image formats.
+E.G. Analyze Image (.img), NIFT (nii), or MINC (mnc)
 - Establish (local) Data sources and data sinks OR Cloud sources and Cloud sinks (Tools > Database & Cloud Storage > Cloud Storage tab).
 This method is used when users want to use a single piece of data as an input to multiple modules in a workflow, or make the workflow easier to understand.
 - Setting parameter values (right clicking input/output)
 - Processing multiple inputs